How to Reduce Power Consumption in Embedded Systems With Deep Sleep SRAM

 Types of SRAM

 Daft Punk is my favorite band overall, but I also have top artists in each genre.
 Likewise, it’s important not only to know that you will use SRAM but exactly which type.
-Generally, SRAM with a deep sleep option can give you both the speed you need and save some energy.
+Generally, SRAM with a sleep mode, can give you both the speed you need and save some energy.

 Before the explosion of portable electronic devices, SRAM mostly focused on speed.
-Since we started carrying around super-computers with power hungry processors, though, low power SRAM has found a niche.
+Since we started carrying around super-computers with high power consumption processors, though, low power SRAM has found a niche.
 The faster variety has access times around 10 ns compared to low power’s 45 ns.
-Low power obviously uses less energy with a 36 mA operating current vs 110 mA and astoundingly low 16 µA standby current as opposed to the speedier variety’s 30 mA.
+Low power mode obviously uses less energy with a 36 mA operating current vs 110 mA and astoundingly low 16 µA standby current as opposed to the speedier variety’s 30 mA.
 Obviously, both kinds are specialized and can provide great functionality for their designed use cases.
 However, neither kind can provide what we really want; speed with power savings.

 Deep sleep SRAM is a hybrid type that nearly gives us the best of both worlds.
 With a 10 ns access time, it’s as quick as can be, and its “deep sleep” state nearly matches the low power standby current at 22 µA.
-When not in deep sleep its standby current is still 30 mA, and during normal operation, it will still draw around 110 mA.
-When used properly deep sleep SRAM can give you the performance you need, while saving you nearly as much energy as a low power type.
+When not in sleep mode its standby current is still 30 mA, and during normal operation, it will still draw around 110 mA.
+When used properly deep sleep SRAM can give you the performance you need, while saving you nearly as much energy as a low power mode type.

 Deep sleep SRAM will help you save energy.